Wendy’s Roasting Strategy: An Online Brand strategy like no other

 The fast-food joint boasts 1.2M followers on Twitter now and each tweet is getting around 10,000 shares and 30,000 likes.

-According to Forbes Magazine, the reason people’s response to the strategy has been so overwhelmingly enthusiastic is because of its originality, it’s humor, it’s shock-value and because it’s a little controversial too.
+According to Forbes Magazine, the reason people’s response to the strategy has been so overwhelmingly enthusiastic is because of its originality, its humor, its shock-value, and because it’s a little controversial too.

 Here’s a breakdown of why the strategy has worked according to Forbes:

 - Controversy: Some of the most viral videos and stories on Social Media are those that are controversial.
-Through controversy you gain instant visibility, you draw attention to your brand and you polarize the audience.
+Through controversy, you gain instant visibility, draw attention to your brand, and polarize the audience.
 The visibility helps, as long as long as people are sharing your content whether they agree with it or not, your brand remains in people’s minds.
-Polarizing your audience might initially feel like a bad move but remember you’re also sparking passion in the audience that speaks in your favor.
-Of course, there are major risks involved when you are going down the controversial route.
+Polarizing your audience might initially feel like a wrong move but remember you’re also sparking passion in the audience that speaks in your favor.
+Of course, there are significant risks involved when going down the controversial route.
 You’re putting your brand’s reputation on the line, you don’t want your brand to be associated with the wrong things (ex.
 Abercrombie & Fitch being has been accused of racism) and you don’t want your brand to be exploitative either.

 - Consistency: Upon seeing how the audience has reciprocated to Wendy’s tweets.
-Wendy’s is going out of its way to respond to as many people as possible, even to those that are asking for themselves to be roasted.
+Wendy’s is going out of its way to respond to as many people as possible, even to those asking for themselves to be roasted.
 It may not be a strategy for the long-term but for now, it’s keeping Twitter followers hooked to their newsfeeds.

-- Escalation: Wendy’s is upping the ante, it’s not going to let its tweets get boring anytime soon.
+- Escalation: Wendy’s is upping the ante; it’s not going to let its tweets get boring anytime soon.
 The tweets are becoming more personal and more controversial, keeping the audience interested.

 Whether or not you agree with Wendy’s roasting strategy, you’ll have to give it credit for the originality it’s shown and for being so daring.
-Its roasting strategy may not be as useful in the long-run but for now, it’s given Wendy’s that much-needed oomph to compete with global industry rivals.
+Its roasting strategy may not be as helpful in the long-run but for now, it’s given Wendy’s that much-needed oomph to compete with global industry rivals.